Sara-Tucker/c-sharp-notes/basics.md

 # C# Notes

 **Basics:**
+Object - an instance of a class
 Variable - a container for data<br>
 Function - reusable code that preforms an action and can optionally return data<br>
 Parameter - a variable named in the declaration of a function<br>
 Argument - the value of the variable that gets passed to a function<br>
 Class - a template for creating objects<br>
+Member - things that a class contains: Fields, Properties, Constructors, Methods<br>
 Field - a variable defined in a class<br>
-Property - allows setting and getting a private field
+Property - allows setting and getting a private field<br>
+Constructor - a method that is called when an object is created Namespace - a container for classes. "using Namespace;"

 <br>
 <br>